WendyPT/WendyPT/README.md

-## Hi, I'm Wendy 👋
+👋 Hi, I'm Wendy

-## 🔍 QA Automation Engineer
+🔍 QA Automation Engineer, actually live in Vila Nova de Gaia.
 Here are some ideas to get you started:

 🎯 **Playwright + TypeScript**
-🧪 Apasionada por la calidad del software
+🧪 Passionate about software quality
-📚 Estudiando en Tester Testarudo
+📚 Studying at Tester Testarudo